 - Workforce capacity

-You’re probably tired of talking about stagnant first-time fix rates, but study after study point to a lack of correct parts as one of the biggest contributors to this stubborn service challenge.
-Unfortunately, rates have remained flat at about 70-75 percent, on average, though many companies are averaging in the mid-60s percent, which takes a toll on truck roll costs and customer relationships.
+You’re probably tired of talking about stagnant first-time fix rates but study after study points to a lack of correct parts as one of the biggest contributors to this stubborn service challenge.
+Unfortunately, according to Salesforce, rates have remained flat at about 70-75 percent, on average, though many companies are averaging in the mid-60s percent, which takes a toll on truck roll costs and customer relationships.

-- Analyze known information about equipment, appointments, and technician availability and location to determine the parts needed before a tech arrives on site.
+- Analyze known information about equipment, appointments, and technician availability and location to determine the parts needed before a technician arrives on site.

 - Automatically stream that information into WFM or scheduling systems for a 360-degree view for manager and employee visibility.